barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 ##### Running LGL

 I put all the above files in one folder, /homologyLGL.
 This folder will also be the destination for generated LGLs.
-Navigating to the lgl.x.x/ directory, modify the conf_file for a particular run.
+Navigating to the lgl.x.x/ directory, modify the following options in the conf_file for a particular run.

 ```
 #Locations of the folder for this run, and the .ncol file